kovarkrystof/gentlemens-den/README.md

 ![IMG](wireframe.png)

-You can check out the detailed documentation or project report [here](documentation.pdf).
+You can check out the detailed project report [here](documentation.pdf).